madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 is because the preceding subgoal `password(User,Pass)`{.prolog} has this variable in it and its evaluation binds `Pass`.
 How about the `Pass` argument in `password(User,Pass)`{.prolog}?
-It is free because we haven't even seen this variable before[^1], there is no way something else could have bound it.
+It is free because we haven't even seen this variable before[^existential], there is no way something else could have bound it.
 How about the `User` argument appearing in the same subgoal?
 It depends on the caller of the $auth$ predicate.

 Different queries yield different answers: